syed-haroon/mysurutrip-nuxt/content/hotels/mth-pv.md

 ## Location

-Conveniently located on River View Road, Poppins Villa offers easy access to Mysuru's major attractions while providing a peaceful, natural setting.
+Conveniently located on River View Road, we offers easy access to Mysuru's major attractions while providing a peaceful, natural setting.
 The villa's riverside location makes it perfect for those seeking tranquility and natural beauty.